maxmheinze/macrometrics/exam_sample_questions.md

 #### Give an intuition for the Minnesota prior setup.
 State how the prior mean is defined and briefly explain why.

-The Minessota prior incorporates the idea of shrinkage, which is a way to regularize or shrik the coefficient estimates to zero.
+The Minesota prior incorporates the idea of shrinkage, which is a way to regularize or shrik the coefficient estimates to zero.
 It adresses the issue of overfitting and instability that can arise when estimating the VAR models with a large number of varaibles (curse of dimensionality).
 The key idea behind the Missesota prior is to impose a hierarchical structure on the coefficients of the VAR model.
 Insted of assuming a common prior for all the coefficients, the Minnesota prior allows for different amounts of shirinkage for each coefficient based on its lag order and the variable it corresponds to.

 The Prior mean is defined by $\mathrm{E}(\underline{A}) = (\boldsymbol{I},\boldsymbol{0},\dots,\boldsymbol{0})$.
 The mean is zero exept for the elements corresponding to the fist own lag of the dependent varaible in each equation.
 This induces a higher consistency and pushes the system towards random walk behavior. /Sophia